bulletmark/edir/README.md

 ## Command Line Options

 ```
-usage: edir [-h] [-a] [-r] [-q] [-d] [-F | -D] [-L] [args [args ...]]
+usage: edir [-h] [-a] [-r] [-q] [-d] [-g] [--git-auto] [-G] [-F | -D] [-L]
+            [args [args ...]]

 Program to rename and remove files and directories using your editor.

 positional arguments:
   args               file|dir, or "-" for stdin

 optional arguments:
   -h, --help         show this help message and exit
   -a, --all          include/show all (including hidden) files
   -r, --recurse      recursively remove any files and directories in removed
                      directories
   -q, --quiet        do not print rename/remove actions
   -d, --dirnames     edit given directory names directly, not their contents
+  -g, --git          do "git mv" instead of "mv" and "git rm" instead of "rm"
+  --git-auto         apply --git option automatically if invoked from within a
+                     git repository
+  -G, --no-git-auto  negate the --git-auto option (useful if you have set
+                     --git-auto as your default)
   -F, --files        only show files
   -D, --dirs         only show directories
   -L, --nolinks      ignore all symlinks

+Note you can set default starting arguments in ~/.config/edir-flags.conf.
 ```

 ## Embed in Ranger File Manager